Chef Contributor Covenant Code of Conduct

 As you are working with other members of the community, please keep in mind that the following guidelines apply equally to founders, mentors, those who submit new features/pull requests, and anyone who is seeking help and guidance.

-The following list is not exhaustive, but these few examples can help all of us communicate well, so that the community can work better together:
+The following list isn’t exhaustive, but these few examples can help all of us communicate well, so that the community can work better together:

-The previous list applies to all forms of communication: Slack (or any web chat), Discourse, the issue tracker, and any other forum that is used by the community.
+The previous list applies to all forms of communication: Slack (or any web chat), Discourse, the issue tracker, and any other forum that’s used by the community.

 Please keep in mind that:

-• Disagreements happen, but should not be an excuse for poor behavior and bad manners.
+- Disagreements happen, but shouldn’t be an excuse for poor behavior and bad manners.
 When disagreements do happen, let’s work together to solve them effectively and in a way that ensures that everyone understands what the disagreements were.

-• Be cautious about making assumptions about what someone does or does not know about something - assuming that someone does not understand an issue and over explaining can be condescending (even when not intended to be so).
+- Be cautious about making assumptions about what someone does or does not know about something - assuming that someone doesn’t understand an issue and over explaining can be condescending (even when not intended to be so).

-• Sexist, racist, ableist, ageist, and other prejudicial or exclusionary comments are not welcome in the community.
+- Sexist, racist, ableist, ageist, and other prejudicial or exclusionary comments aren’t welcome in the community.

 Unacceptable Behavior